zetvio/neviweb-home-assistant/README.md

 ## Installation
 1. Download the zip file of this repository using the top right, green download button.
-1. Extract the zip file on your compouter, then copy the entire `custom_components` folder inside your Home Assistant `config` directory (where you can find your `configuration.yaml` file).
+1. Extract the zip file on your computer, then copy the entire `custom_components` folder inside your Home Assistant `config` directory (where you can find your `configuration.yaml` file).
 1. Your config directory should look like this:

     ```